Kontent-ai-consulting/asset-taxonomy-remap/README.md

 **Note:** This script is intended to be used **in conjunction with** the [Data-ops tool](https://github.com/kontent-ai/data-ops) when backing up and restoring a Kontent.ai environment.
 It addresses the [Data-ops Asset Type limitation](https://github.com/kontent-ai/data-ops/blob/main/src/commands/environment/backupRestore/README.md#known-limitations) by directly updating asset taxonomy elements using the Management API.

+> ⚠️ This is not an officially supported solution.
+It is a community-driven workaround maintained by the Consulting team on a best-effort basis.
+Feel free to adapt or contribute as needed.

 ---

 ## Features